 The business currently operates with an attitude of open communication with local residents, and any complaints or issues are dealt with as a matter of priority.
-Currently no music performances happen after 2230 at which point all doors and windows are kept shut.
-This would not change with any extension of opening hours.
-No bins or glass waste will be emptied and no goods received outside the premises prior to 0900.
-Outside areas are regularly monitored to ensure customers are not standing outside the premises making noise or blocking public highways.
+No bins or glass waste will be emptied and no goods received outside the premises prior to 09:00.
+Outside areas are regularly monitored to ensure customers are not standing outside the premises noise or blocking public highways.